cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     7    172.16.0.29:31940      NodePort       1 => 10.217.0.107:80
                                                2 => 10.217.0.149:80

-At the same time we can inspect through ``iptables`` in the host namespace that no ``iptables`` rule for the service is present:
+At the same time we can verify, using ``iptables`` in the host namespace, that no ``iptables`` rule for the service is present:

 .. parsed-literal::